dimonb/calendar-sync/README.md

 ## CI/CD

-- При пуше в `main`:
+- On push to `main`:
-  - Собирается Docker образ.
+  - Docker image is built
-  - Публикуется в GitHub Container Registry `ghcr.io/dimonb/calendar-sync`.
+  - Published to GitHub Container Registry `ghcr.io/dimonb/calendar-sync`
-  - Автоматически деплоится в Kubernetes через Helm.
+  - Automatically deployed to Kubernetes using Helm

 ---

-## Требования
+## Requirements

 - Python 3.11+
 - Kubernetes 1.21+
 - Helm 3+
-- Рабочий kubeconfig или токен для доступа к кластеру
-- Доступ в GHCR для получения образов
+- Working kubeconfig or access token for your cluster
+- Access to GitHub Container Registry (GHCR) for downloading images

 ---

-## Лицензия
+## License

 MIT License.
-Свободно используйте и модифицируйте.
+Feel free to use and modify.

 ---

-## Авторы
+## Authors

 - [Dmitrii Balabanov](https://github.com/dimonb)

+---

+## FAQ / Troubleshooting

+- **Google Calendar setup:**
+  - The service requires OAuth2 credentials.
+See Google's official documentation to create client credentials and download as `client_secret.json`.
+  - The first time you run calendar-sync it will prompt your browser for consent.
+The resulting token is cached in the `token.json` or whatever path you set as `token_path`.

+- **CalDAV setup:**
+  - Some CalDAV providers require app-specific passwords or two-factor authentication adjustments.
+Make sure your credentials work in your CalDAV client before using them in calendar-sync.

+- **How do I only sync FROM one calendar?**
+  - Use `onlysource: true` in the config.

+---

+For issues, discussions, and updates: see the [GitHub repository](https://github.com/dimonb/calendar-sync).